NAMIBIA’S UNTOUCHED NORTH

 Day 8 | Kunene River, Namibia – Epupa Falls, Namibia

 After a leisurely breakfast with a beautiful view over the river, it is time to continue your journey.
-Your destination for the day is the Omarunga Lodge, also situated on the banks of the Kunene, but a bit more to the northwest and only a stone’s throw away from the Epupa Falls.
-Here, against a breathtaking backdrop, the Kunene River cascades down into a 60-meter-deep gorge – a spectacular sight to behold.
-Once you are at the lodge you have time to relax and enjoy your surroundings.
+Through a spectacular and nearly completely uninhabited landscape, you travel further along the Kunene River.
+Your destination for the day is the Omarunga Epupa Falls Camp, only a stone’s throw away from the Epupa Falls.
+Here, against a breath-taking backdrop, the Kunene River cascades down into a 60-meter-deep gorge – a spectacular sight to behold.
+Once you are at the camp you have time to relax and enjoy your surroundings.
 If you would like to stretch your legs, you can always go for a stroll to the Epupa Falls.
 In the late afternoon, your guide takes you to a nearby viewpoint, where you can enjoy the picturesque sunset and scenic landscape dotted with Makalani palms and Baobab trees.
-You stay the night at Omarunga Lodge.
+You stay the night at Omarunga Epupa Falls Camp.

 Breakfast | Dinner